-Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
-Qualifying exigencies may include attending certain military events, arranging for alternative childeare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
+Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave cutilement to address certain qualifying exigencies.
+Qualifying exigencies may include attending certain military events, arranging for alternative childene, addressing certain financial and legal arrangements, utending certain counselling sessions, and attending post-deployment reintegration briefings.

-FMLA also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered service-member during a single 12-month period.
-A covered servicemember is: (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or (2) a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.
+FMLA also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered gervicemember during a single 12-month period.
+A covered servicemember during a single 12-month period.
+A covered servicerequention or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability tettired list.
+For a serious injury or illness; or (2) a veteran who was discharged or released under conditions other than dishonerble at any line during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the enverad veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.

-The FMLA definitions of "serious injury or illness" for current servicemembers and veterans are distinct from the FMLA definition of "serious health condition".
+"The FMLA definitions of "serious injury or illness" for current servicemembers and veterans are distinct from the FMLA definition of "serious health condition".

-Benefits and Protections
+Benchits and Protections

-During FMLA leave, the employer must maintain the employee's health coverage under any "group health plan" on the same terms as if the employee had continued to work.
-Upon return from FMLA leave, most employees must be restored to their original or equivalent positions with equivalent pay, benefits, and other employment terms.
+During FMLA (eave, the employer must maintain the employee's health coverage under any "group health plan" on the same terms as if the employee head continued to work.
+Upon nturn from FMLA leave, most employees must be restored to their original nr equivalent positions with canivaten naw, henciells, and other employment terms.

-Use of FMLA leave cannot result in the loss of any employment benefit that accrued prior to the start of an employee's leave.
+Use of FMLA leave cannot result in the lass of any employment benefit that accurat prior to the start of an employee's leave.